Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Discussion and Conclusion

 The flow-field clustering approach contributes to our understanding of the mechanisms responsible for the performance and hydrodynamic variability of cross-flow turbines.
 It provides a more comprehensive picture of the phase-varying flow fields than aggregate, statistical representations, and provides conditionally averaged groups that are not based on subjective, hand-engineered metrics.
 We observe physically meaningful clusters representing a series of distinct flow-field evolutions.
-These clusters are correlated with performance when based on flow fields captured during the turbine power stroke, and reveal variations in timing of the dynamic stall process.
+These clusters are correlated with performance, and reveal variations in timing of the dynamic stall process.